-Council's policies for vacation time employees to accumulate earned but unused vacation leave.
-Accordingly, a liability for the unpaid vacation government-wide has been recorded in the statements.
+The Council's policies for vacation time permit employees to accumulate earned but unused vacation leave.
+Accordingly, a liability for the unpaid vacation leave has been recorded in the government-wide statements.
 Management has estimated the current and long-term portions of this liability based on historical trends.
 The amount accrued as the compensated absence liability was determined using the number of vested vacation hours for each employee multiplied by the employee's wage rate in effect at the end of the year.